skatkov/opencode-lightpanda/README.md

 - Headless
 - 10x faster than headless Chrome, 16x less memory
 - Returns markdown pages without ads or clutter
-- Or returns extracted JSON data
+- Can also extract JSON data
 - Handles JS-heavy websites like a pro

 ## Requirements